-Barrel Run Crossing Winery and Vineyard Inc was derived from a family run farm that has been in existence for 4 generations.
+Barrel Run Crossing Winery and Vineyard is descended from a family run farm that has been in existence for 4 generations.
 It started with a passion for farming and a desire to keep the existing family farm in agricultural usage for the foreseeable future.
 Traditionally grain crops, hay, soybeans, and wheat, have been grown with an initial vineyard planting in 2006.
 Additional plantings have occurred in each subsequent year now totaling 10 acres of vineyard made up of 8 varieties chosen specifically for our region and climate.

 The interest in starting a winery arose after a few trips to Sonoma County and living in a winery region in North Carolina with a mentor/winery owner nearby.
 Having had these experiences, winemaking began first as a hobby.
 After much research on grape growing in Ohio, it was soon discovered that our land was a premier location and climate for wine grapes.
 A 1 acre test plot was planted in 2006 with an additional 7 acres planted the following year.
 2 more acres were added the subsequent year to total 10 acres.
 Each year replacement vines have also been planted for those that sustained frost or cold temperature damage.